• Skip to primary navigation

 • Dust powdered sugar over the surface of the brownie.

-• Cut the brownie using the sugar skull shaped cutter.
+• Cut the brownie using the sugar skull-shaped cutter.

-• Tap cutter on the counter and allow the brownie to pop out or hold the cutter in one hand and tap it with the other allowing the brownie to fall out into your hand that is holding the cutter.
+• Tap the cutter on the counter and allow the brownie to pop out or hold the cutter in one hand and tap it with the other allowing the brownie to fall out into your hand that is holding the cutter.

 • If after you have cut out the brownie, it looks dark, you can sprinkle more powdered sugar over top.

-• Press the Sweet Spirit Cookie Stamp onto the back side of the brownie skulls leaving an imprint on each sweet treat.
+• Press the Sweet Spirit Cookie Stamp onto the backside of the brownie skulls leaving an imprint on each sweet treat.

-• Depending on how you place your cutter, you should get between 16-18 skull shaped brownies out of one large brownie.
+• Depending on how you place your cutter, you should get between 16-18 skull-shaped brownies out of one large brownie.

-That’s it.
+That's it.
 These are so easy to make, but really look cool.
-I was so happy to find something so quick and simple to add to our display of desserts for Dia de los Muertos.
+I was so happy to find something so quick and simple to add to our display of desserts for Dia de Los Muertos.

 You can bake these Day of the Dead brownies and keep them in an airtight container on your counter for a few days or you can freeze them for up to 3 months.